jonkaonor/i3-testsuite/README.md

 - `max_output_tokens`: This parameter specifies the maximum number of output tokens used in the LLM response.
 If set too low, LLM behavior becomes unpredictable and generally poor.
 - `num_test_examples`: This is the number of test examples for the LLM to classify in total.
 - `task_strategy`: This parameter specifies the task.
 Currently `image_classification` is supported and `arcagi` support is pending.
-- `i3_strategy`: This parameter specifies the i3 framework, which is the LLM prompting strategy.
-Currently there are two modes: `baseline` which adds only basic task information to the LLM prompt from `data/prompts/image_classification` and `context` which adds both the basic task information from `baseline` and additional task knowledge from `data/prompts/context_prompt` to the LLM prompt. `multiquery` and `combined` options are pending.
+- `prompt_design_strategy`: This parameter specifies the prompt design / prompting approach, which controls how the LLM is prompted.
+Currently there are three supported approaches: `basic` which adds only basic task instructions to the LLM prompt from `data/prompts/image_classification.txt` and `basic_with_context` which combines the final prompt generated by the `basic` approach and additional user-defined knowledge from `data/prompts/context_prompt.txt` to the LLM prompt.
+The `i3` approach splits training and testing into separate phases.
+In the training phase, `image_classification_i3_train_prompt.txt` is used to give task instructions and the user-defined `i3_context_prompt.txt` adds task-specific context to the prompt the LLM to generate a classifiation prompt that is stored in `image_classification_prompt.txt`.
+In the test phase, the classification prompt is utilized along with the `i3_context_prompt.txt` to perform the specified task on a test set.
+In all approaches a general system prompt for orienting the LLM to its purpose is added from `image_classification_system_prompt.txt`

 ### General Task-Setup / Experimentation Procedure for Image Classification Tasks
 1. Set the configuration settings in `test_script.py` for the specific task.
 2. Place the images you wish to classify in the `data/images` directory.
 Each image should be placed in a directory with the class label as the directory name.
 For example, in the oranges dataset images are either labeled A or B so there are two directories in `images`.
 Set the method for selecting training images via the `select_train_examples` input parameter.
+Refer to the `Configuration Settings` section if using `manual` selection of training images.
-3. Modify the prompts in the `data/prompts` directory, changing the text in `context_prompt` and `image_classification_prompt`.
-These are added at the beginning of the prompt sent to the LLM.
+3. Modify the relevant prompts in the `data/prompts` directory depending on your chosen `prompt_design_strategy`.
+Refer to the `Configuration Settings` part of the README for specifics of the functionality of each prompt.
 4. Run the test script by executing the command `python test_script.py` or `python3 test_script.py`.
-There will be a pause while the request is processed followed by the LLM output being shown along with the score.
+An simple interactive loop will prompt you for input and allow you to run experiments.
 5. Experiment results will be logged to `data/logs/experiment_log`.
 6. Repeat for further experiments.